KrzysztofWieckowski/SampleWorks/Sample_project_POM_TEST_flixbus.com/README.md

 # Sample POM Project with Selenium and Python.

-Sample Page Object Model demo test (with www.flixbus.com. as an example).
 This project delivers a framework for website test automation.
+It's a Sample Page Object Model demo test (with www.flixbus.com. as an example).

 You can easily create a new test changing: